cm718/word-guess-game/README.md

 Email: cmmclaughlin7@gmail.com

-# This homework is an Indiana Jones themed hangman game.
+# This is an Indiana Jones themed hangman game.

 I tried to find a similar font to display the text in an Indiana Jones theme.
 I also chose an array of words that are taken from key moments and lines from the movies.